Nurse

 In their words.

 “Rachel made me feel completely at ease for my first anti-wrinkle appointment.
-Subtle, soft — exactly what I asked for.”
+Subtle, soft.
+Exactly what I asked for.”

-“I travel from Tynemouth because I trust Rachel’s medical background — she’ll tell you when something isn’t right for your face.”
+“I travel from Tynemouth because I trust Rachel’s medical background.
+She’ll tell you when something isn’t right for your face.”

 Every appointment starts with suitability, goals and balance.